-The faculty are commended for being at the forefront of sharing core courses by distance with UAF's CS department - the department has the strongest enrollments in shared courses on both campuses and has identified and begun finding solutions to issues that need to be addressed to increase course sharing in CoEng in general.
-Some course sharing may also be possible with UAA's MIS program.
-Finally, the program is commended on maintaining a quality program with a relatively small number of faculty members.
+The faculty are commended for being at the forefront of sharing core courses by distance with UAF's CS department - the department has the strongest enrollments in shared courses on both campuses and has identified and begun finding solutions to issues that need to be addressed to increase course sharing in the College.
+Additionally, the faculty are commended on maintaining a quality program with a relatively small number of faculty members.